 5.Augmented Reality (AR) and Virtual Reality (VR) in e-commerce

 How about sitting on the couch at your home facing a wall, wearing the AR headset, and flipping through an online artwork catalog to see if your favorite piece of art looks good on the wall?
 Augmented Reality (AR) and Virtual Reality (VR) offer real-time simulation to overcome physical location limitations and provide access to every product ultimately drawing in more customers and conversions.
 A popular example of AR is the filters you use on Instagram Stories and Snapchat.
 These are fun to use and boosts audience engagement.
-The virtual try-on solutions, preview placement, interactive user manuals, and social media filters are all perfect instances of AR/VR increasing customer engagement and customer acquisition for your online e-commerce store.
+The virtual try-on solutions, preview placement, interactive user manuals, and social media filters are all perfect instances of AR/VR increasing customer engagement and customer acquisition for your e-commerce store builder

 6.Sustainability in e-commerce

 The waste produced by the supply-chain network like the cardboard boxes and plastic packing puffs has rendered it necessary for online e-commerce stores to think of sustainable solutions within the industry.
 So, more and more companies are moving towards green business by adopting eco-friendly packaging and opting for delivery options that reduce carbon footprint.
 E-commerce giants like Amazon and Apple are donating towards environmental causes to achieve their sustainability goals.